 Ouarter for the New Neanderthals fake out is on tap this day.

 (Maybe someone should play taps.)

 Ah yes, comrades, the historic Vieux Carre, the New Orleans

 French Quarter.
 That place synonymous with the Big Easy to all

-tourists, demented travel agents, and assorted assholes the world
+tourists, demented travel agents, and assorted assholes the world over.

 Roots kills a set, then stumbles around trying to bum a

 reefer.
 He chain smokes cigarettes and pretends like he is